 South Sudanese forces blamed for torching thousands of homes

+EDS NOTE: GRAPHIC CONTENT.
 FILE - In this Tuesday, Nov.
-15, 2016 file photo, a man collecting bodies to bury in a mass grave approaches a burned hut containing charred corpses, on the outskirts of Yei, in southern South S... .
-FILE - In this Monday, Nov.
-14, 2016 file photo, women stand outside a UN Refugee Agency site distributing soap, blankets, and other items in Yei, in southern South Sudan.
+15, 2016 file photo, a man collecting bodies to bury in a mass grave approaches a burned hut containing charred corpses, on the outskirts of Yei, in southern South Sudan.

 Discussions